iq-motion-control/iq-module-communication-doc/docs/communication_protocols/timer_based_protocol.rst

 .. note::

-    Please note that no two hobby protocols can be used together as :ref:`redundant throttle sources <redundant_throttle_manual>`.
-Only one hobby protocol can be accepted at any time.
+    Please note that no two timer based protocols can be used together as :ref:`redundant throttle sources <redundant_throttle_manual>`.
+Only one timer based protocol can be accepted at any time.

 Module Support
 ===============